Kimball Electronics (KE)

 8. Earnings Per Share

-In Q3, Kimball Electronics reported adjusted EPS of $0.49, up from $0.22 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Kimball Electronics’s full-year EPS of $1.39 to shrink by 3.4%.
+In Q4, Kimball Electronics reported adjusted EPS of $0.28, in line with the same quarter last year.
+This print beat analysts’ estimates by 9.8%.
+Over the next 12 months, Wall Street expects Kimball Electronics’s full-year EPS of $1.38 to shrink by 1.8%.

 9. Cash Is King